ayonli/goext/README.md

 conflicts, it returns a queue instance that we can push data into.

-`bufferSize` is the maximum capacity of the underlying channel, once reached, the push operation will block until there is new room available.
+`bufferSize` is the maximum capacity of the underlying channel, once reached, the push operation will block until there is new space available.
 Bu default, this option is not set and use a non-buffered channel instead.

 ---